-Like New York itself, I find shopping in Manhattan overwhelming and the sheer choice somewhat maddening though I must admit that I prefer moving about at a low-key pace to the frenetic speed that office-workers in city centres move in peak hours and lunch breaks.
+The best New York City take-homes didn’t find me as they have in other cities on our global grand tour.
+Because I have to confess that like New York City itself, I find shopping in Manhattan overwhelming and the sheer choice somewhat maddening that I often can’t be bothered even browsing.
+I prefer moving at a much slower pace compared to the frenetic speed that city office-workers move in peak hours and lunch breaks.
+That’s part of the problem.

-I’ve always loved the laidback village-style shopping of inner city neighbourhoods rather than the bustling downtown areas, and in my hometown of Sydney always found Darlinghurst, Paddington, Surry Hills and Newtown much more fun to shop than the city centre.
+I’ve always loved the laidback village-style shopping of inner city neighbourhoods rather than the bustling downtown areas.
+Even in my hometown of Sydney, I always preferred shopping in the inner-city suburbs of Paddington, Surry Hills, Newtown, and Glebe, which were much more fun and more relaxed to shop than in Sydney’s busy CBD (central business district).

-Which is also why I prefer shopping in cities such as Paris, London and Amsterdam, which are really just a conglomeration of villages, compared to big cities, including one of my new favourite cities, Tokyo.
-(Though having said that, I still managed to write four Take-Home posts for Tokyo, didn’t I?)
+Which is why I prefer shopping in cities such as Paris, London, Barcelona, Amsterdam, Antwerp, and Milan, which are cities that feel like they’re really just a conglomeration of villages, compared to many sprawling, towering metropolises, including one of my new favourite cities, Tokyo.
+Though having said that, I still managed to write four Take-Home posts for Tokyo.

-As we’ve decided to focus on the East Village and Lower East Side this trip, I’ve been loving wandering the leafy streets and browsing in the vintage stores there, and in the young designer boutiques and jewellery shops in Nolita.
-As I’ve no room for clothes or shoes though, I’m limited to purchasing the only things a practical travel writer should sensibly buy: stationery and notebooks.
+Which is why we decided to focus on New York City‘s neighbourhoods of the East Village and Lower East Side this trip.
+I’ve been loving wandering the leafy streets as I’ve been seeking our New York take-homes for you, browsing the vintage stores here, and young designer-ran boutiques and jewellery shops in Nolita.

-There are some wonderful stationery stores here in New York, too, but there was one shop I fell in love with, as much for its absorbing selection of books on New York, as for its impeccable curation of gifts and souvenirs that scream New York (everything from umbrellas with subway maps printed on them to a beautiful line of Brooklyn products), as well as some neat notebooks, pencils and cards, such as the New Yorker series (above).
+There are some wonderful gift shops and stationery stores here, too, that have loads of lovely and often quirky New York souvenirs.
+But there was one shop I fell in love with, as much for its absorbing selection of books on Manhattan, as for its impeccable curation of gifts and souvenirs that scream New York.

-The shop is the gift store of the Tenement Museum.
-Make sure you set aside time to browse before you buy your tickets or at the end of your tour.
-More on the Museum in another post.
-If you’re not heading to New York soon, check out their online store here.
+The shop is the gift store of the Tenement Museum on the Lower East Side.
+Make sure you set aside some time to browse the store for New York mementoes before you buy tickets or at the end of your tour.
+Click through for more on the wonderful Tenement Museum tour.
+If you’re not heading to New York City soon, check out their online store.

 Tenement Museum Shop